-<Demographics of participants>

 Discussion:

-Our results suggest that symptoms change in schizophrenia is more associated with intra than inter individual presentation which underscores the importance of smartphone methods for assessing personal changes across environment and time.
-Using smartphone sensors like GPS to understand and control for environmental factors like home time is feasible and our results highlight the utility of this data.
+These results suggest that symptom change in schizophrenia is more associated with intra than inter individual presentation which underscores the importance of smartphone methods for assessing personal changes across environment and time.
+Using smartphone sensors like GPS to understand and control for environmental factors like home time is feasible and these results highlight the utility of this data.

-Results of intra-individual correlations were greater than inter-individual correlations underscore the potential of these new measurements methods to realize personal psychiatry.
+Results of intra-individual correlations were greater than inter-individual correlations, highlighting the potential of these new measurement methods to realize personal psychiatry.
 While schizophrenia is a well-established clinical condition, debates over the validity and utility of the diagnosis continue with consensus approaching a view of the illness along a spectrum.
-As individuals’ transition across the spectrum, digital phenotyping methods like those in our results offer a practical means to quantify this more dynamic and personalized approach to clinical characterizations – and important target for biological research [B1, B2]
+As individuals’ transition across the spectrum, digital phenotyping methods like those in this analysis offer a practical means to quantify this more dynamic and personalized approach to clinical characterizations – an important target for biological research [B1, B2].

 Results showing stratification of symptoms by the binary home/not-home and home time as derived from GPS highlight the practical nature of smartphone data collection.
-These findings of significant differences in mood and psychosis, with each more severe/elevated when at home, offer useful clinical targets especially as these data can be collected on a personal level.
-They are also in line with prior studies, for example Harvey et al. reported a similar association between home time and psychotic symptoms in their 2021** paper using self-reported home time.
-These results are in line with prior shorter one-week studies using GPS to understand symptoms of schizophrenia which reported an association between symptoms of psychosis and more home time, although not mood as found in our results (Depp, 2019).
-Next steps in this work involve offering just-in-time adaptive interventions based on results presented in this paper, a feature that mindLAMP has been designed to offer.
-This ability to offer relevant app-based interventions determined by both active and passive data is highly feasible given our results here can serve as tailoring variables in these models [X22]
+These findings of significant differences in mood and psychosis, with each more elevated when at home, offer useful clinical targets especially as these data can be collected on a personal level.
+They are also in line with prior studies, for example, Harvey et al. reported a similar association between home time and psychotic symptoms in their 2021** paper using self-reported home time.
+Likewise, these results are also in line with a shorter one-week study using GPS to understand symptoms of schizophrenia which reported an association between symptoms of psychosis and more home time, although not mood as found in our results (Depp, 2019).

+Both the intra-individual correlations and the stratification of symptoms by home-time highlight not only the effectiveness of digital phenotyping as a diagnostic tool, but also the potential for personalized psychiatric treatment building on this data.
+The next steps in this work involve offering just-in-time adaptive interventions, a feature that mindLAMP has been designed to offer.
+The app can deliver specific interventions triggered by digital biomarkers in a patient’s data.
+The ability to offer relevant app-based interventions is highly feasible given our results here can serve as tailoring variables in these models [X22].
+Based on the results of this analysis, interventions should be highly personalized by a patient’s mental health symptoms relevant to their context.

 This study contains several limitations.
-First while we used GPS to infer the location and time spent at home, we did not verify such.
-Abstracting GPS to home time and time spend at home preserves privacy as identifiable information is automictically transformed into these metrics.
-We did exclude approximately 26% of participants who did not have both survey and GPS data necessary for our analysis.
+First while GPS was used to infer the location and time spent at home, home location was not verified.
+Abstracting GPS to home time and time spent at home preserves privacy as identifiable information is automictically transformed into these metrics.
+Approximately 26% of participants were excluded due to insufficient survey and GPS data.
 This is in line with prior smartphone research in schizophrenia which has proposed a 25% cutoff in terms of exclusion related to data quality [Z1].
-Our results have not been replicated, but the mindLAMP app used in this study is freely available for any team to advance on these results.
+These results have not been replicated, but the mindLAMP app used in this study is freely available for any team to advance on these results.

 Conclusions

+Digital phenotyping is feasible to capture a nuanced understanding of an individual’s experience with schizophrenia.
+The results here highlight the potential for digital phenotyping as a diagnostic tool as well as personalized treatment interventions delivered through a smartphone app in response to digital biomarkers.
+Future studies may investigate other significant locations’ impact on symptoms (e.g., work, school, etc…) to further tailor treatment to an individual’s symptoms and context.

 References: